AudioMotionBench: Evaluating Auditory Motion Perception in Audio LLMs: Conclusion

 \section{Conclusion}

-In our work, we introduce AMPBench, a physically grounded benchmark designed to systematically evaluate auditory motion perception in large audio–language models (LALMs).
+\paragraph{Summary of Findings.} In our work, we introduce AudioMotionBench, a physically grounded benchmark designed to systematically evaluate auditory motion perception in large audio–language models (LALMs).
 Through controlled experiments and cross-model comparisons, we reveal a consistent deficiency in spatial reasoning: while current models can often recognize what is heard, they still struggle to perceive where the sound source is and how it moves.
 This gap appears across architectures of different scales and training regimes, suggesting a structural limitation rather than model-specific behavior.

-Our analysis indicates that existing LALMs, which are predominantly trained on mono or pseudo-stereo audio, lack the representational capacity needed to encode interaural cues, temporal continuity, and geometric patterns that support reliable motion inference.
+\paragraph{Key Insights.} Our analysis indicates that existing LALMs, which are predominantly trained on mono or pseudo-stereo audio, lack the representational capacity needed to encode interaural cues, temporal continuity, and geometric patterns that support reliable motion inference.
 Their internal representations therefore remain largely semantic and only weakly coupled to the physical structure of the auditory scene.

-Beyond serving as a diagnostic benchmark, AMPBench provides a principled foundation for studying spatially grounded auditory intelligence.
+\paragraph{Broader Implications.} Beyond serving as a diagnostic benchmark, AudioMotionBench provides a principled foundation for studying spatially grounded auditory intelligence.
 The ability to track moving sound sources is essential for real-world, embodied agents that must locate, follow, or respond to dynamic auditory events in their environment.
-AMPBench thus highlights the need for richer training data, architectural elements that explicitly model spatial cues, and learning objectives that reward accurate reasoning about physical motion.
+AudioMotionBench thus highlights the need for richer training data, architectural elements that explicitly model spatial cues, and learning objectives that reward accurate reasoning about physical motion.
 We hope this work encourages further exploration toward audio–language systems capable of perceiving the world not only semantically but also spatially, enabling a more embodied form of auditory understanding.